himpan1998/Weather-App/README.md

 - REACT_APP_WEATHER_API_KEY=your_api_key_here (put key name as per your choice in .env file and put the value)

--Build the Project: npm run build
+- Build the Project: npm run build